Sheriff Steve Harkins

 Patrol Captain Curtis Miller

-Patrol Captain Curtis Miller has 24 years in law enforcement; 20 of those with the Blaine County Sheriff’s Office.
-Captain Miller started his law enforcement career as a a Certified Reserve Deputy in 1991 with the Boulder County Sheriff’s Office in Colorado.
-Captain Miller has been an integral part of the Sheriff’s Emergency Response Team (SERT) for 20 years and in 2012, Miller was promoted to SERT Commander.
-He holds a Bachelor’s of Science with a Fire Science Concentration from Colorado State University as well as an Advanced Certificate from Idaho Peace Officer’s Standard and Training.
-Miller has extensive training in Crash Investigation, Evidence Processing and Management and he oversees sixteen deputies in the County Division of the Sheriff’s Office.
+Patrol Captain Curtis Miller started his law enforcement career as a a Certified Reserve Deputy in 1991 with the Boulder County Sheriff’s Office in Colorado.
+Miller joined the Blaine County Sheriff’s Office in 1994.
+Captain Miller has been an integral part of the Sheriff’s Emergency Response Team (SERT) and in 2012, Miller was promoted to SERT Commander.
+He holds a Bachelor’s of Science with a Fire Science Concentration from Colorado State University, as well as an Advanced Certificate from Idaho Peace Officer’s Standard and Training.
+Miller has extensive training in Crash Investigation, Evidence Processing and Management and Emergency Operations.

 KPD Chief Dave Kassner

 Dave Kassner, originally of Two Rivers, Wisconsin, has long been a familiar face around the city of Ketchum.
-With over 31 years of law enforcement experience, he has served 23 years with the Ketchum Police and 8 years with the Blaine County Sheriff’s Office.
-Currently a Captain and assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of thirteen employees.
+Kassner started with the Ketchum Police Department in 1986 and became a member of the Blaine County Sheriff’s Office in 2009 when the City of Ketchum contracted with the county for law enforcement services.
+Currently a Captain assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of twelve employees.
 He holds a Supervisory certificate with the Idaho Peace Officer’s Standard and Training Academy.

 Detention Captain Jay Davis

-Detention Captain Jay Davis has 28 years in law enforcement, including 18 years with the Blaine County Sheriff’s Office.
-A graduate of Wood River High School, Davis is also a graduate of the FBI Executive Command College (2010) and the Idaho New Sheriff’s Schools (2008 and 2012).
-Davis started his career in law enforcement with the Bellevue Marshal’s Office, and later served with the Hailey Police Department and as a sergeant in the BCSO Patrol Division.
+Detention Captain Jay Davis started his career in law enforcement in 1987.
+A graduate of Wood River High School, After starting his career with the Bellevue Marshal’s Office, Davis later served with the Hailey Police Department, and as a sergeant in the BCSO Patrol Division.
 In 2005, he was appointed as the Administrative Sergeant in charge of managing the civil, records, driver’s services and dispatch divisions.
-In 2007, Davis was promoted to his current position as the Jail Administrator.
+In 2007, Davis was promoted to his current position as the Detention Administrator and is responsible for the supervision of both detention staff and inmates.
 Captain Davis is a hostage negotiator for the Sheriff’s Emergency Response Team (SERT) and a member of the Idaho Juvenile Training Council.
-Responsible for the supervision of both staff and inmates, Davis manages a staff of 25 employees, 10 contract employees, and 4 outside instructors.
+Davis’ law enforcement training includes: FBI Executive Command College (2010) and the Idaho New Sheriff’s Schools (2008 and 2012).

 Patrol Lt.
 Bryan Carpita

-Patrol Lieutenant Bryan Carpita has 21 years in law enforcement.
-A graduate of North Idaho College for Law Enforcement, Carpita started his career as an intern with the Kootenai County Sheriff in 1995.
+Patrol Lieutenant Bryan Carpita started his career as an intern with the Kootenai County Sheriff in 1995.
 He came to the Wood River Valley in 1996, working for the Ketchum Police Department, and later for the Hailey Police Department.
 In 2001, he joined the Blaine County Sheriff’s Office.
 Since Bryan has been with the Sheriff’s Office, he has held the positions of detention deputy, patrol deputy, sergeant, and lieutenant on special assignment as the Bellevue Marshal.
 Lt.
 Carpita currently oversees the BCSO Patrol Division, the Detective Division, and is a Team Leader for the Sheriff’s Emergency Response Team (SERT) and the Commander of Search and Rescue.
 He has over 2200 hours of specialized law enforcement training.